Jagdish24-uc/webchatapp/README.md

 Send messages within a conversation
 Display online/offline status of contacts
 ## Installation
-Clone the repository: git clone <repository-url>
+-Clone the repository: git clone <repository-url>
-Navigate to the project directory: cd web-chat-application Install the dependencies: npm install
+-Navigate to the project directory: cd web-chat-application -Install the dependencies: npm install
 ## Usage
 Start the development server: npm start
 Open your browser and visit: http://localhost:3000